 It’s almost impossible to avoid getting triggered into the drama triangle – it happens to everyone!

-But the trick is learning to notice when you’re getting sucked in, and then actively shift to a healthier headspace.
+But it is not too difficult to get unstuck from the drama and focus your energy elsewhere.
+The trick is learning to notice when you’re getting sucked in, and then actively shift to a healthier headspace.

 For example, if you relate to the victim mindset, notice when you start having thoughts like: “I can’t do this,” or “this is unfair,” and challenge yourself to become more solutions-focused.